 Nissan is now offering refurbished battery packs to owners of older model Leafs whose batteries are showing signs of failure.
 Rather than the price of a new pack, car owners can pay $2,850 for a rebuilt battery to tide them over until they are ready to trade in their older vehicles.
 Leaf owners can save money for installation of the rebuilt battery pack because they will not have to go to a Nissan dealership for the repair.

 Before this repair was available, California's Lemon Law would have required Nissan to buy back or replace the cars with the defective batteries.
 Owners of any defective vehicles that have undergone a reasonable number of attempted repairs have a right to the same results.
 To ensure one's rights are protected, a consumer can seek the counsel of an experienced attorney.
+Think you have a lemon?
+Contact The Law Office of Robert Starr, APC online or call (800) 561-8627 to schedule a consultation with a lemon law attorney in Los Angeles.

 Source: greencarreports.com, "Nissan begins offering rebuilt Leaf battery packs", Eric C. Evarts, May 14, 2018